 There are quotes by Emily Dickinson and Joni Mitchell.
 This movie is steeped in feminism but it never feels heavy handed.

-Feminists place so much emphasis on pay equity, sexism, assault, reproductive freedom, body images, speech and all of these alleged transgressions that it comes across like a petty, childish cult of the perpetually aggrieved, victimized and oppressed.
+Feminists place so much emphasis on pay equity, sexism, assault, reproductive freedom, body images, speech and all of these alleged transgressions that it comes across like a petty, childish cult of the perpetually aggrieved.
 The contemporary movement seems determined to turn women into children who are offended by everything and can only progress if men prostrate themselves in penitence.

 Cheryl’s journey is personal.
 She’s questioning herself.
 She is seeking her own salvation.